 First, let's clarify what tax-exempt means.
 A fully exempt nonprofit may be exempt from most federal income taxes and some state taxes, such as sales and property taxes.
 Also, its donors may be able to take a tax deduction for their donations to the organization.

 Some nonprofits (those designated 501(c) in the tax code) enjoy the first exemption but not the second.
-That's because there are 29 types of nonprofit organizations within the tax code.
-For instance, your local Chamber of Commerce probably is a 501(c)(6).
+For instance, your local Chamber of Commerce probably is a 501(c)(6), which is tax exempt.
 Your recreational club may be a 501(c)(7), which is also tax-exempt.
 But neither of these organizations receive donations and thus cannot provide a personal tax exemption to members.
 They are membership-based organizations, and membership dues are not tax-exempt.

-The most well-known tax organization for charitable non-profits that we are so familiar with are 501(c)(3).
-These organizations receive income tax exemption, and their donors may take a tax deduction for their donations.
+The most well-known tax organization for charitable non-profits are 501(c)(3).
+These organizations receive income tax exemption and their donors may take a tax deduction for their donations.
 Certain other organizations may also receive tax-deductible contributions.

 There are some activities for which a charitable nonprofit could be taxed, typically as an unrelated business activity.
 That could occur when a nonprofit runs a business venture to supplement its income and when that activity is not related to the nonprofit's core mission.

 Likewise, individuals can only take a tax deduction when they donate to a charity if they itemize their deductions on their tax return.

 In short, nothing is simple, especially when it comes to the US tax code.

 Charitable nonprofits that wish to become 501(c)(3) tax-exempt must meet these qualifications:

 The Organizational Test